moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_tutorials.rst

 How-To Write a Tutorial
 =======================

-Tutorials are the most one of the most useful contributions you can make because they are the first thing many new users see.
+Tutorials are one of the most useful contributions you can make because they are the first thing many new users see.
 Tutorials should have these qualities:

 * learning by doing